WriteToThem (home)

 </form>

-<a href="http://www.writetothem.com/" title="Visit writetothem.com"
+<a href="https://www.writetothem.com/" title="Visit writetothem.com"

 style="display:block;position:absolute;bottom:0;width:100%;overflow:hidden;